Simonlee711/Simonlee711.github.io/_pages/about.md

 ### UC Santa Cruz, Baskin School of Engineering (2019-2022)

 In Spring 2022, I graduated with my Bachelor of Science degree in Applied Mathematics at UCSC's Jack Baskin School of Engineering with Summa Cum Laude honors.
   I initially entered as a pure mathematics major in the fall of 2019.
 However, I soon realized that logic and proofs were not the academic paths I wanted to pursue.
   Therefore in my second year at university, I took my first programming class and was forever changed.
   I ended up switching to the Applied mathematics department after the conclusion of my second year, where I focused primarily on computing and mathematical biology.
-Taking courses like numerical analysis, scientific computing, and data-driven modeling, I was inspired to use my quantitative background and work toward a new field at the graduate level.
+  Taking courses like numerical analysis, scientific computing, and data-driven modeling, I was inspired to use my quantitative background and work in the life sciences field.

 <!---{% include figure image_path="images/AM.jpg" alt="this is a placeholder image" caption="Applied Mathematics Pi Party" %}-->